Miniskirts, power shoulders and top models for Versace Fall/Winter 2020

-MILAN, Feb 21 (Reuters) - Donatella Versace revealed a collection of microscopic skirts, psychedelic prints and loud colours at Milan Fashion Week on Friday.
+MILAN (Reuters) - Donatella Versace revealed a collection of microscopic skirts, psychedelic prints and loud colors at Milan Fashion Week on Friday.

 Top models Kendall Jenner, Irina Shayk, the Hadid sisters and Kaia Gerber showed off Versace’s Fall/Winter 2020 line while the designer herself only appeared in virtual form, her face projected on screens along the catwalk before and after the presentation.

 Male and female models in all-black outfits gave way to looks that slowly grew bolder.
-The sombre designs contrasted with zebra print dresses worn over colourful long-sleeved tops in psychedelic prints.
+The somber designs contrasted with zebra print dresses worn over colorful long-sleeved tops in psychedelic prints.
 Acid greens, bright blues and reds emerged as panels or blocks.

 Soft and supple leather was used for feminine skirts and dresses while big shoulders and masculine tailoring shaped coats and blazers.